Fruits and vegetables with antioxidant capabilities

 Here are some of the diseases that turmeric has been found to help prevent or alleviate:

-- Arthritis: Turmeric contains more than two dozen anti-inflammatory compounds, including six different COX-2-inhibitors (the COX-2 enzyme promotes pain, swelling and inflammation; inhibitors selectively block that enzyme).
+- for arthritis: Turmeric contains more than two dozen anti-inflammatory compounds, including six different COX-2-inhibitors (the COX-2 enzyme promotes pain, swelling and inflammation; inhibitors selectively block that enzyme).
 By itself, writes Duke, curcumin – the component in turmeric most often cited for its healthful effects – is a multifaceted anti-inflammatory agent, and studies of the efficacy of curcumin have demonstrated positive changes in arthritic symptoms.

-- For cancer: Duke found more than 200 citations for turmeric and cancer and more than 700 for curcumin and cancer.
+- for cancer: Duke found more than 200 citations for turmeric and cancer and more than 700 for curcumin and cancer.
 He noted that in the handbook Phytochemicals: Mechanisms of Action, curcumin and/or turmeric were effective in animal models in prevention and/or treatment of colon cancer, mammary cancer, prostate cancer, murine hepatocarcinogenesis (liver cancer in rats), esophageal cancer, and oral cancer.
 Duke said that the effectiveness of the herb against these cancers compared favorably with that reported for pharmaceuticals.